Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/dpl/TimerP.md

 - Supports continues and oneshot mode
 - When configuring the timer period in micro second the 'periodInNsec' should be set to 0

+\cond SOC_AM62DX
+\attention Timer(TIMER2) is used for the system tick functionality in c7x is also availbale to uses as a timer peripheral for a53 core.
+Hence use TIMER2 for single purpose either system tick functionality in c7x or timer peripheral for a53 core

+\endcond

 ## Example Usage